 What is the difference between grief support and grief counseling?

-Support services are not to be confused with therapeutic treatments.
-Our team supports children experiencing grief by listening as each child shares thoughts and experience, often providing therapeutic benefits to their healing process.
+Support services are not to be confused with counseling and therapeutic treatments.
+Our team supports children experiencing grief by listening as each child shares thoughts and experience, often providing benefits to their healing process.
 Our facilities provide a comforting atmosphere for children to feel welcome in expressing their deepest hurts.
-As a child is attending a nineteen-week session and their facilitator feels that he/she might need additional support, we can refer you to CounselingWorks where we have a variety of licensed professional counselors on staff available to provide therapeutic services.
+If a child is attending a session and their facilitator feels that he/she might need additional support, we can refer you to CounselingWorks where we have a variety of licensed professional counselors on staff available to provide therapeutic services.

 How can my family learn more about participating in GriefWorks?

 New families are required to attend an orientation before attending a group.
 This meeting will help us to place you in a group that we feel will help the needs of your family.
 It will also provide you and your family with the information needed to participate.
-If you are interested in signing your child up for GriefWorks, please contact us today.
+If you are interested in signing your child up for GriefWorks, please contact director Larry Barber.

 Start a Support Group